Lombiq/Orchard-Vue.js/Readme.md

 In these shapes you can use any format you want (e.g. JSX templates) and reference their id in your Vue.js component JavaScript code.

+## Using Vue.js Single File Components

+The module identifies Single File Components in the Assets directory and harvests them as shapes with a custom renderer.
+You can override them with cshtml or liquid the usual way.
+Inside an SFC template you are working with regular static content with the exception of the `[[ ... ]]` expression that replaces Razor's `@T["..."]` expression for localization.

+### Advantages

+- The script and template are kept together, which makes understanding the individual component easier.
+- If you have an IDE plugin or similar tooling for Vue.js it will work better.
+- No need for `@@` on events.

+### Limitations and Considerations
+- The HtmlLocalizer doesn't support arguments.
+- Including a script element in your template will break it.
+Although you shouldn't do that anyway.
+- No other Razor features.
+However if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic, If you still need something else, use a _cshtml_ templated module as outlined above, or shape overriding if it's only a specific circumstance.

 ## Other resources

 Some resources are registered in the resource manifest so you can add these as dependencies to your Vue.js app's resource.
 These resources are automatically copied from the *node_modules* folder to *wwwroot* using Gulp when building the project (or you can trigger it with the `gulp` command).